Peter A. Singer OC, MD, MPH, FRSC

 Karlee Silver is the VP of Targeted Challenges for Grand Challenges Canada.
 Dr. Silver leads the Saving Lives at Birth, Saving Brains and Global Mental Health programs.
 She is a member of the Knowledge Exchange Working Group for the Canadian Network for Maternal, Newborn and Child Health.more

-Prior to joining Grand Challenges Canada, Dr. Silver trained in the laboratory of Dr. Kevin Kain at the Sandra Rotman Centre for Global Health in Toronto, first as a Canadian Institutes of Health Research postdoctoral fellow, then as a MITACS Elevate postdoctoral fellow, where she helped to identify host responses of malaria infection in pregnant women to harness for diagnostic and therapeutic purposes.
+Prior to joining Grand Challenges Canada, Dr. Silver trained in the laboratory of Dr. Kevin Kain at the Sandra Rotman Centre in Toronto, first as a Canadian Institutes of Health Research postdoctoral fellow, then as a MITACS Elevate postdoctoral fellow, where she helped to identify host responses of malaria infection in pregnant women to harness for diagnostic and therapeutic purposes.